architect/functions/_changelog.md

 ## [7.0.0] 2023-07-10

+### Added

+- Added support for JWE session encryption customization
+  - Configure by adding an env var named `ARC_APP_SECRET_ALGO` with a value of `A256GCM` (default if not specified), `A192GCM`, or `A128GCM`

+### Changed

+- Breaking change: default JWE session encryption algorithm is now `A256GCM`
+  - This algorithm offers greater entropy with as good or greater performance in session token encryption / decryption
+  - Backwards compatible JWE session encryption is available by adding a truthy env var named `ARC_FORCE_LEGACY_JWE_SECRET`
+- Invalid session secrets now error loudly

 ### Fixed

 - Fixed http session issue where custom JWE secrets were not properly encoded when encrypting the web token